ffbear1993/DR-EMD/README.md

 - Zhang, Z., Duan, F., Solé-Casals, J., Dinarès-Ferran, J., Cichocki, A., Yang, Z., & Sun, Z. (2019).
 A novel deep learning approach with data augmentation to classify motor imagery signals. *IEEE Access*, *7*, 15945-15954.
 - Li, B., Zhang, Z., Duan, F., Yang, Z., Zhao, Q., Sun, Z., & Solé-Casals, J. (2021).
 Component-mixing Strategy: A Decomposition-based Data Augmentation Algorithm for Motor Imagery Signals. *Neurocomputing*.

-There will be slight differences in the data structure of the EEG signal, so please refer to the details in the first paper (https://doi.org/10.3389/fnins.2018.00308), where this code was first presented, to understand the implementation process of this method.
+There will be slight differences in the data structure of the EEG signal, so please refer to the details in the first paper (https://doi.org/10.3389/fnins.2018.00308), where this code was first introduced, to understand the implementation process of this method.
 Here we only use the following figure to show the process of this method (Figure 3 in the second paper: https://doi.org/10.1109/ACCESS.2019.2895133).

 ![](https://github.com/ffbear1993/aritificial-signal-method-with-emd/blob/main/pics/process.gif)